 Here are four solutions to recovering deleted or lost files from an external hard drive.

-- Open the Trash Bin by clicking on its icon.
+- Open the Trash folder by clicking on its Dock icon.

-- Locate the files or folders you want to restore.
+- Locate the files you want to restore and select them.

-- Right-click on your selection and select Put Back.
+- Right-click on your selection and click the Put Back option.

-- The files will be recovered to their original location.
+- Verify that the files have been successfully recovered to their original location.

 The best way to recover files from an external hard drive on a Mac for free is through a backup copy you have previously created.
-Time Machine is the backup tool that comes installed with your Mac’s operating system, and many users choose to employ it to protect their data.
-You may also use third-party tools or the cloud to back up your files.
-This demonstration of recovering from a backup will use Time Machine.
+Here are several places to look for a backup copy:

-To restore from a backup file, you need to:
+To restore from a Time Machine backup file, you need to: